Xuedinan/CS5004Lab00/README.md

 2. Test files for Person, Book Classes
    - stored in test/TestFileLba0 folder

-3. Extension practice with Animal, Cat, Dog Calsses
+3. Extension practice with Animal Class
    - stored in extensionPractice folder
+   - test file is stored in folder testAnimal

 4. All screenshots that are required in assignment
    - sotred in Screenshot folder